-- Monitoring the movement on the SEND Record e.g. children entering or being removed from the SEND Record. - P Scale PIVAT ((Performance Indicators for Valued Assessment and Targeted Learning) Assessment and Tracking. - Senior Leadership Team monitoring of pupil progress (School Assessment System: 'Target Tracker' and Review Summaries). - Performance in Teacher Assessments, Foundation Stage E Profile, Key Stage 1 and 2 SAT Tests and Optional SAT tests. - IEP/ IBP Targets setting and reviews. - Complaints (Monitor the number of complaints and ensure that they are dealt with promptly).
+- Monitoring the movement on the SEND Record e.g. children entering or being removed from the SEND Record. - P Scale PIVAT (Performance Indicators for Valued Assessment and Targeted Learning) Assessment and Tracking. - Senior Leadership Team monitoring of pupil progress (School Assessment System: 'Target Tracker' and Review Summaries). - Performance in Teacher Assessments, EYFS Baseline Assessment, Key Stage 1 and 2 SAT Tests and Optional SAT tests. - IEP/ IBP Targets setting and reviews. - Complaints (monitoring the number of complaints and ensure that they are dealt with promptly).